[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 How to plan your diet in confinement

-a) A quarter of pork/fish/poultry/beef
+- A quarter of pork/fish/poultry/beef

-b) A quarter of grains/noodles, and
+- A quarter of grains/noodles and

-C) Half a plate of vegetables and fruits for your lunch and dinner
+- Half a plate of vegetables and fruits for your lunch and dinner

 What should a nursing mum’s diet look like?

-On top of the “My Healthy Plate” practice mentioned earlier that mummies should be having as often as possible to ensure sufficient nutritional intakes, it’s beneficial for mummies to have foods that are rich in Vitamin A, Vitamin D, Choline, Iodine and Omega-3 DHA.
+On top of the “My Healthy Plate” practice mentioned earlier that mummies should be having as often as possible to ensure sufficient nutritional intake, it’s beneficial for mummies to have foods that are rich in Vitamin A, Vitamin D, Choline, Iodine and Omega-3 DHA.

 The reason being that your intake of these nutrients can directly affect how much of them are present in your breast milk.
 For example, the more Vitamin A-rich food you take, the more of it can be passed to your baby through your breast milk and vice versa.